-The National Occupation Classification (NOC) System is the classification system used to identify the skill level and educational requirements needed to perform a certain job.
-The NOC system is used for various purposes, one of which is immigration - as it sets the standards for the Canadian Labour Market.
+The National Occupation Classification NOC Groups (NOC) System is the classification system used to identify the skill level 1.
+NOC 0: (also considered Skill Level A): Top-level and educational requirements needed management positions. to perform a certain job.
+The NOC system is used for various purposes, 2.
+NOC A: Occupations that usually require one of which is immigration - as it sets university level education. the standards for the Canadian Labour Market.
+3. NOC B: